 The Sprint Canoe Stroke

 Most clubs in the United States focus on kayaks, and some even ignore canoes altogether.
-However, the Ventura Olympic Canoe Club has a long history with sprint canoe.
+Not Ventura — we have a long history with sprint canoe and have had several members become Olympians in canoe.
 Learning to paddle a canoe can seem more challenging than a kayak as one also has to learn to steer with the paddle, as well as specialize on paddling on a single side.
 This seemingly awkward position is not for everyone.

-At the catch, a canoe paddler should have the top arm bent, focusing on getting the top shoulder back.
+At the catch, a canoe paddler should have the top arm held high with the elbow slightly bent, focusing on getting the top shoulder back.
 This will permit the creation of a third class level and longer stroke.
 This style is one used by most German and Canadian canoe paddlers.
 (Hungarians are extremely successful using a different style, having their top arm straight and held high at the catch, keeping the shaft of the paddle perpendicular to the water during the pull phase.)

 During the pull phase, one should be accelerating throughout and begin the exit as the paddle approaches the paddler’s hip.
 At the exit, turning the paddle and pushing away from the tail of the boat will cause the boat to stay straight despite being paddled only on one side.
 (This is called a “jay stroke.”)
 If one needs to turn to the side opposite, a draw, or sweep stroke is used.
-Over-steering is a common problem for new paddlers.
+Learning when to do these adjustments takes time and over-steering is a common problem for new paddlers.

-As with kayaks, canoeing is a full body sport, too.
-While a canoe paddler should not lunge forward on the front foot, causing the nose to dive into the water and increase drag, a canoeist should rotate his or her hips and use their legs during the pull phase, swinging the inside hip forward during the recovery phase.
+Just as with kayaks, canoeing is a full body sport.
+While a canoe paddler should not simply lunge forward on the front foot, causing the nose to dive into the water and increase drag, a canoeist should rotate his or her hips and use their legs during the pull phase, swinging the inside hip forward during the recovery phase.